Michel Georges Sassine: Association to Sassine Square

 Sassine Square in Ashrafieh is one of the most prominent political, social and commercial focal points of the Lebanese capital.
-While Sassine Street was named after Michel Sassine's father Georges in the 1940s, Michel Sassine moved to get Sassine Square officially inaugurated in the early 1990s under the auspices of President Elias Hrawi and Prime-Minister Rafic Hariri.
+While Sassine Street was named after the Sassine family in the late 1920s, the Sassine Square expansion took place in 1968 and Michel Sassine moved to get it officially inaugurated in the early 1990s under the auspices of President Elias Hrawi and Prime-Minister Rafic Hariri.